canonical/svelte-icons/README.md

 > - ensure that the `iconName` prop is unique for each custom icon to avoid collisions,
 > - modifying the SVG content inside `IconBase` during runtime may lead to unexpected behaviors.
 >
-> Check out the _Reactivity playground_ story to learn more. //TODO: link to story.
+> Check out the [Reactivity playground](https://main--693121d8204f530975a41c27.chromatic.com?path=/story/advanced-iconsoptimizationprovider--reactivity-playground) story to learn more.

 ## Icon Source